 Galem’s House in its current stage of dilapidation

 The 700-year-old house has been vacated since the last five years now as it is unfit for use.
 The floor planks creak loudly and the walls are sooty though the kitchen inside displays an impressive array of earthenware.
 The 46-year-old Aum Namgay Zam; one of the present descendants of Changyul Bum Galem lives next door after being forced to vacate the Galem’s manor due to its instability.

 As of now…Punakha Dzonkhang Officials have formally communicated their intention of restoring the Galem’s house to its past glory and then preserving it as a heritage museum.
 The decayed timber will be stripped off and replaced with wooden shingles.

-Incidentally, the Galem Singye love story has been made into yet another movie by the Bhutanese Director Tshering Wangyel.
-The film “Sing Lem” ran to packed houses in Bhutan last year.
+Incidentally, the Galem Singye love story was made into a movie by the Bhutanese Director Tshering Wangyel.
+The film 'Sing Lem' ran to packed houses in Bhutan after its release in 2011.